-The basic components for the Toll Collection System (TCS) are the Toll Collection System Infrastructure, the Toll Collection System Operations and Maintenance, the Customer Service Center, and the Violation Processing Center.
 The TCS is fully interoperable with all Texas toll roads so that ETC customers from other cities, such as Houston and Dallas, can use the Mobility Authority's system and vice versa.
 Violation processing and collections, as well as the operation and maintenance of the toll collection systems, are provided through vendors that support the Mobility Authority.